ubucon-asia/2022/content/call-for-proposals/index.md

 3. After review is done, You will be notified whether your proposal has been accepted with email.
 4. If your proposal has been accepted, You will be confirmed as speaker after you confirm participation by responding to our email.

-# Travel sponsorship
-For confirmed Talk or Workshop speakers who come from foreign country or non capital area of Korea, We plan to provide travel sponsorship for followings.
-- Round ticket fee for long-distance transportation such as Flights, Train (High speed train or inter-city train), Express Bus (Will be purchased by speaker first, Then reimbursed by organizing team after the event.)
-- 3~4 Nights of hotel near the venue.
-(Will be booked by organizing team)

-Note
-- Please note that since our budget plan isn't fixed yet, travel sponsorship details may subject to change.
-- Due to the limited travel sponsorship budget per person, Depending on departure region, It might be difficult to provide full reimbursement for flight tickets.

-# Questions
-If you have any questions about writting or submitting proposal, Contact content team(content@ubucon.asia).